Accreditation

 Practice as a Group Psychotherapist/Analyst

-The Irish Council of Psychotherapy’s (ICP) Continuous Professional Development requirements are a minimum of 250 hours over a period of the previous 5 years in 9 categories detailed below.
+The Irish Council of Psychotherapy’s (ICP) Continuous Professional Development requirements are a minimum of 250 CPD points over a period of the previous 5 years in 9 categories detailed below.

 IGAS recognises that there may be members who are no longer conducting groups but who are working from a group analytic perspective.
 Members who are not conducting groups at present will need to give a summary of their practice.